Redge climbing origin story

 What next?

-In the future I’m planning to add more creative handcrafted products to the Redge climbing portfolio, which are made from natural material, durable and produced locally.
+In the future I’m planning to add more creative handcrafted products to the Redgeclimbing portfolio, which are made from natural material, durable and produced locally.
 I believe in simple and functional yet aesthetic products that will last you a lifetime, designed by people who are doing it out of passion, rather than for the money.
 I’m sure that if you try out one of our products you’ll start to love them as much as I do.
 If you’re interested in any of the products, collaborations or have any questions you can always contact me at info@redgeclimbing.com and I’ll get back to you personally.

 Some actual background info

-I’m 32 years old and born and raised in the Netherlands.
-My parents were born in China and came to the Netherlands to start a better life for themselves and our family.
-I have mad respect for them for moving to a foreign country, starting with absolutely nothing and building up everything from scratch.
-They own their own restaurant at the moment and I tend to help them out whenever I can.
 For as long as I can remember, I’ve really been into sports.
 I used to play soccer, transitioned to skateboarding, running, fitness and now climbing.
-I wish somebody would have told me how awesome climbing is when I was a kid.
-Maybe I’d be able to climb higher grades now.
-Nevertheless, what I love most about climbing is the hard road towards a send.
-Whenever something is harder to do I tend to put in 10 times as much effort and energy.
+I’m sure every climber you know says the same: “I wish somebody would have told me how awesome climbing is when I was a kid.
+Maybe I’d be able to climb higher grades now.”
+The same applies to me.
+Nevertheless, what I love most about climbing is the hard road towards sending a project.
+The process of projecting fuels my love for the sport without really caring about the grade.
+My passion for climbing escalated quickly.
+After starting Redgeclimbing as hobby, I started working as manager of Boulderhal Zuidhaven in Utrecht enabling me to occupy myself with my passion both in my personal as professional life.
 I graduated at the Delft University of Technology with a bachelor degree in product design and masters degree in strategic product design.
-I’ve worked for some companies, but quickly realized that I don’t find myself in mass produced products and consumerism that is our economy today.
-This is one of the reasons why I love creativity and working with local artisans.
+I’ve worked for some companies, but quickly realized that I didn’t find happiness in mass producing products and consumerism, which is our economy today.
+This is one of the reasons why I love creativity and working with people.
+Be they local artisans, climbers, content creators or something unexpected.
 Every product should be a work of art and made with love.
 I love to travel the world and gain new experiences.
 If I fail to respond quickly to any message it’s probably because I’m somewhere traveling or on an adventure.